 What to See: Plants and Animals

-Spring wildflowers include Dutchman's breeches, red trillium, nodding trillium, spring beauty, blue phlox, Solomon's seal violets, doll's eyes, Mayapples, geraniums, waterleaf and many, many more...too many to count!
-Of course there are other plants to admire what at the preserve.
-Queen of the prairie is the most striking of flowers and restoration has brought back the Michigan lily, swamp goldenrod, cup plant and several species of sedge.
-Skunk cabbage, golden ragwort, marsh marigold, jewelweed and blue-eyed Mary cover the forest floor.
-Above, the canopy is created by beech, maple, tulip, black cherry, black walnut, red elm, bur oak on twenty-eight acres of old-growth forest.
+Spring wildflowers include Dutchman's breeches, red trillium, nodding trillium, spring beauty, blue phlox, Solomon's seal violets, doll's eyes, Mayapples, geraniums, waterleaf and many, many more—too many to count!
+Of course, there are other plants to admire while at the preserve.
+Queen of the prairie is the most striking of flowers, and restoration has brought back the Michigan lily, swamp goldenrod, cup plant and several species of sedge.
+Skunk cabbage, golden ragwort, marsh marigold, jewelweed, and blue-eyed Mary cover the forest floor.
+Above, the canopy is created by beech, maple, tulip, black cherry, black walnut, red elm, and bur oak on 28 acres of old-growth forest.

 Easy to moderate terrain, two looped trails through the preserve and the beauty of nature will make for a great day of hiking.
 Watch out for stinging nettle, the most prominent plant in the woods during the summer months.

 Division of Nature Preserves